About Our Method

 - Review the mnemonic devices shared by teachers and students when using our approach.

-- Review the “WHY does our method work?” section to understand current theories supporting our system.
+- Review How Our System Works to understand current theories supporting our system.

 - Our experiences demonstrate that teachers and parents embrace the system after witnessing the successes of their students and children.

-- If you still feel skeptical, throw caution to the wind and give it a try.
+- Still feeling skeptical?
+Why not throw caution to the wind and give it a try?